 2. Go picnicking in the Szczytnicki Park

-Szczytnicki Park, located in the eastern part of the city some 4 km from Rynek, is a fascinating place to see in Wroclaw, especially with all the Autumn and spring colours around.
+Szczytnicki Park, located in the eastern part of the city some 4 km from Rynek, is among the fascinating places to visit in Wrocław, especially with all the Autumn and spring colours around.
 The park, a haven of tranquillity, is a massive tourist attraction stretching 16 hectares.
 Over 350 species of trees flourish in the park premises.
 Cherry blossoms will remain my favourite memory from the park.

 Szczytnicki Park has the charm and appeal of those typical English parks.
 People mostly come here to relax, exercise, or just enjoy a picnic.

 Protip: This park could be your option if you’re thinking of some outdoor place to sit under the sun, grab a beer or enjoy a picnic with friends.

 3. Fancy kayaking?
 Do it in Stara Odra!

 After soaking all the awesomeness at the Szczytnicki Park you have more of nature awesomeness coming your way, and this one is located next to the park.

 Kayaking in Stara Odra is another fun activity that you must not miss when on a trip to Poland, Wrocław in spring, summer, and maybe autumn (subject to weather conditions).
 Stara Odra is the tributary of Odra which is equally as enticing as the main river itself.
 Embellished with lush greenery all along its banks, and home to some large fish population in the region, this place has plenty to offer.

 For 20 zloty per hour, you can rent a Kayak and go back and forth in the river.
 Bedazzling greenery accompanied by unparalleled views around is worth your time and money.
 Don’t miss kayaking in Wrocław when you are around.
 You can plan on fishing followed by a barbecue session by the river if you have more hours to spare.